Eathox/Eathox/README.md

 ### Heyo 👋

-I'm a software engineer student at [Codam Coding College](https://www.codam.nl/en/).
+I'm a software engineer who studied at [Codam Coding College](https://www.codam.nl/en/).
-As part of my studies I did an internship at [Vandebron](https://vandebron.nl/).

 My interests in programming were sparked by the game [Arma 3](https://arma3.com/).
-I have made some scripts and mod(s) for the game, and ultimately this set me on the path to becoming a software engineer.
+I have made some scripts and mod(s) for Arma, and ultimately this set me on the path to becoming a software engineer.

 I keep all personal projects and projects I completed at Codam here on github.
 If you have any questions or feedback, don't hesitate to create a new issue, pull request, or to reach out.